 As he sat thinking about where to go from here, he wondered if anyone wanted to buy his stolen Office Depot pen for support.

 It was funny, really.
-Three years ago Greg had it all worked it out.
+Three years ago Greg had it all worked out.
 The plan was to leave home, move halfway across the state, and attend the University of State to study philanthropy.
 From his education he would learn all he needed to know about entrepreneurships, tycoonisms, and dollar hoarding.
 They’d teach him business, microeconomics, and show him the cheat codes to every Tycoon computer game in existence.
 The plan was perfect.
 Fulfilling it would’ve made him more successful than his father.
 All it required was a small cash reserve for an apartment and a little extra for his summer semester’s tuition, which he had, with change leftover to buy a shiny top hat and flirt with any random cute girl that crossed his path.
 The American Dream, made for him, and set loose on Easy Street Highway.
 Flawless.

 But then disaster happened: economic turmoil flipped its middle finger at him.
 Although he landed his apartment and paid for his tuition–with cash leftover to buy two tickets to The Bourne Supremacy–the open job market stood behind two massive iron doors and soldered it shut with melted locks.
 His perfect blueprint for managing some gazillionaire’s money had somehow gotten lost at the printer’s shop.